G-Kevin/quotenbulle-enhancer/Readme.md

 # Disclaimer

-I am not in touch with Quotenbulle or Orbit Exchange at all.
+I am not in touch with Quotenbulle.de or Orbit Exchange at all.

 # Other